tianon/2016-container-summit-vegas/notes.md

+# README.md

+yeah, in Vim (dat my "slides")

+# warning

+if you're already familiar with the problems/solutions I'm going to be demonstrating, this might be a little bit slow-paced for your taste

 # base

-I'm a DD, let's start with a few Debian notes
+I'm a DD, let's start with a few Debian notes (thanks [@nathanleclaire](https://github.com/nathanleclaire)!)

 - `build-essential` is not likely what you want (unless you're building `.deb` packages)
   - https://packages.debian.org/sid/build-essential